Business English for Advertising: 19 Important Terms You Should Know

 Could it have something to do with the small “G” logo on the back of their new smartphones?

-So, start reading and keep learning!
+So, start reading and keep practicing your English for advertising!